ZJier/GIHCN/README.md

 ## Citation
 If this work is helpful to you, you can refer to the following.

-Zhang J, Zhao F, Liu H, et al. Generative information-guided heterogeneous cross-fusion network with contrastive learning for multimodal remote sensing image classification[J].
+Zhang J., Zhao F., Liu H., et al. Generative information-guided heterogeneous cross-fusion network with contrastive learning for multimodal remote sensing image classification[J].
 IEEE Transactions on Circuits and Systems for Video Technology, 2025, Early Access.
 DOI: https://doi.org/10.1109/TCSVT.2025.3614153.

 ## Previous work:
 If you need to learn more about the diffusion model methods of HSIC, you can refer to our previous work (DKDMN) and SpectralDiff.